Leonard Nimoy, Star Trek's 'Mr. Spock,' dies at 83

 Shatner and Nimoy sometimes had a professional rivalry but maintained a long friendship.

 "I loved him like a brother.
-We will all miss his humour, his talent, and his capacity to love," Shatner said in a statement.
+We will all miss his humor, his talent, and his capacity to love," Shatner said in a statement.

 Nimoy was not thrilled about taking part in the big-budget first film, "Star Trek: The Motion Picture" in 1979.